-Information for applicants for skilled migration who studied part or all of their qualifications during 2020 and 2021
+Information for applicants for skilled migration who studied part or all their qualifications during 2020 and/or 2021

-The COVID-19 pandemic has meant that many applicants have had their study and migration plans interrupted.
-Your location of study may have had to change and the qualification you were studying in 2020 and/or 2021 may have been modified to deal with remote learning and school and higher education institute closures.
+The COVID-19 pandemic has meant that applicants may have experienced interrupted study and migration plans.
+Your study location may have changed and the qualification you were studying in 2020 and/or 2021 may have been modified to include remote learning and school and higher education institute closures.
 Many IELTS testing centres have also been closed because of COVID-19 restrictions.

 What might this impact look like?

 - the location (country) of your study changed

 - modules were studied online in a location different to that of your university or institution

 - teaching practice was completed remotely due to school closures